Federico-Tremolada/enthesis-fem-model/results/phase_2_refinement/README.md

 This choice ensures:

-* improved numerical accuracy
+* maximum spatial resolution
-* smoother stress transfer
+* robustness for further sensitivity studies
-* better representation of the physical behavior of a graded interface
+* consistency with a high-fidelity representation of the graded interface

 ---

 ## Notes

-These results represent the first step of Phase 2 and establish the spatial discretization used in all subsequent analyses.
+Although the 12-layer model provides comparable results with lower computational cost, the 16-layer configuration is preferred to ensure higher numerical accuracy and avoid discretization-related artifacts in subsequent analyses.